 Be careful with water.
 You can submerge briquets into a bucket of water for future use, but to avoid thermal shock, never throw water over a hot grill.

 As long as you follow the instructions I’ve outlined here, you’ll be safe.
-Good luck, and have fun grilling.
+Good luck, and have fun grilling with your charcoal grills.